xcart/xcart-docs/_pages/kb_en/translation_and_localization/localizing_your_store/configuring_units.md

 order: 100
 published: true
 ---
-To configure units of measure and date formats:
+To configure the units of measure and date formats for your store:

 1. Go to the **Units and Formats** section of your store's Admin area (**Store setup** > **Localization**):
     ![localization.png]({{site.baseurl}}/attachments/ref_cc4sCpa5/localization.png)